Kgotso-Koete/foodTasker-restaurant-web-app/api_spec/README.md

 ### Driver APIs

-### Driver gets a list of orders that are ready and dont have driver assigned
+### Driver gets a list of orders that are ready and don't have driver assigned

 1. URL: `GET /api/driver/orders/ready/`
 2. Output: Return a list of orders ready for driver assignment
 3. Authentication required: No

-Example request body:
+Example result body:

 ```javascript
 {